yugokato/pytest-data-loader/README.md

 By default, the plugin reads and parses file content on loading as follows:
 - `.json` — Parsed with `json.load`
-- `.jsonl` — Each line is parsed as JSON
+- `.jsonl` — Each line is parsed as JSON object
 - All other file types — Loads as raw text or binary content

 ### Customizing defaults

-The above default behavior can be customized by specifying any file reader that accepts a file-like object returned by `open()`.
+You can customize this behavior by specifying a file reader that accepts a file-like object returned by `open()`.
 This includes built-in readers, third-party library readers, and your own custom readers.
 File read options (e.g., `mode`, `encoding`, etc.) can also be provided and will be passed to `open()`.

 Below are some common examples of file readers you might use: